Gary Calamar: Songwriter and Recording Artist

+Gary Calamar's new album, "ODD NUMB3RS and SLANTED RHYMES will be released October 2026 on Big Stir Records.
+The album is a compilation of his previous released singles with 3 new tracks and features Devo's Mark Mothersbaugh on "I Got An Idea" and Robyn Hitchcock on "Who Are We Gonna Be Today."

 Record Store Days

 In 2010, Calamar's first book was published by Sterling Publishing -- Record Store Days: From Vinyl to Digital and Back Again—co-authored by music journalist Phil Gallo.
-The lavishly illustrated volume features a foreword by R.E.M.'s Peter Buck and tells the story of the development of record stores.
+The book featured a foreword by R.E.M.'s Peter Buck and tells the story of the development of record stores.

 Personal life

-Gary Calamar lives with his wife and daughter in Los Angeles, California.
+Calamar lives with his wife and daughter in Los Angeles, California.